OS2iot/OS2iot-docs/source/programming-guidelines/programming-guidelines.rst

 Naming conventions
 ~~~~~~~~~~~~~~~~~~

-We follow the same naming conventions as the TypeScript project itself:
+The codebase should follow the same naming conventions as the TypeScript project itself:
 https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines#names.

 Form and style